 Signs of Stimulant Use Disorder

-According to the Diagnostic and Statistical Manual of Mental Disorders (DSM–5), someone who experiences at two or more of the following problems within a year is considered to have stimulant use disorder:
+According to the Diagnostic and Statistical Manual of Mental Disorders (DSM–5), someone who experiences two or more of the following problems within a year is considered to have stimulant use disorder:

-Using more than you intend to
+- Using more than you intend to

-Failing at your attempts to cut back or quit
+- Failing at your attempts to cut back or quit

-Spending a significant amount of time doing drugs
+- Spending a significant amount of time doing drugs

-Forgoing other activities in favor of doing coke
+- Forgoing other activities in favor of doing coke

-Failing to meet your responsibilities at home or at work due to your coke use
+- Failing to meet your responsibilities at home or at work due to your coke use

 - Continuing your drug use despite its negative impacts on your life

-Using cocaine in a physically dangerous way
+- Using cocaine in a physically dangerous way

-Using coke despite its toll on your mood or mental health
+- Using coke despite its toll on your mood or mental health

-Developing a tolerance to cocaine
+- Developing a tolerance to cocaine

-Withdrawing from coke when you don’t use it for a period of time
+- Withdrawing from coke when you don’t use it for a period of time

-At The Sanctuary at Sedona, we understand how inescapable cocaine addiction can feel, even when it’s wreaking havoc on your mind, body, spirit, and the relationships you value most.
+At The Sanctuary at Sedona, we understand how inescapable cocaine addiction can feel, even when it’s wreaking havoc on your mind, body, spirit and the relationships you value most.
 Our integrative treatment program offers an entirely new paradigm in cocaine addiction treatment, using discoveries in epigenetics and neurogenesis along with deeply transformative holistic techniques to enable you to fully recover and be well.

+Our staff are experts in holistic and clinical care, and we will treat you like family as we support you through the recovery process.
 For more on our one-of-a-kind approach, see our article on Treating Substance Abuse Holistically.

 He is the Founder, Administrator, Counselor at the Sanctuary at Sedona.
 He has a BA in Political Science and is currently Senior teaching staff at Four Winds Society, an international school of energy medicine.
 His credentials also include being an Ordained Minister; a Certified Shamanic Breathwork® Facilitator; a Founding Member Society for Shamanic Practitioners; a Member of Association for Comprehensive Energy Psychology; a Member of the National Institute for Holistic Addiction Studies. [email protected]